Polar Code

 These Guidelines were an effective stopgap, introducing a regional strategy with voluntary guidelines for ballast water exchange before entering the Antarctic Treaty Area.

-The Ballast Water Management Convention, which finally took effect on 8th September, 2017, requires all ships to have a ship-specific Ballast Water Management Plan, a Ballast Water Record Book and an International Ballast Water Management Certificate (the Certificate applies only to ships of 400gt and above).
+The Ballast Water Management Convention (BWMC) , which finally took effect on 8th September, 2017, requires all ships to have a ship-specific Ballast Water Management Plan, a Ballast Water Record Book and an International Ballast Water Management Certificate (the Certificate applies only to ships of 400gt and above).

 The provisions of the Convention will be phased in gradually over eight years.
 From 8 September 2024, all ships must meet an international standard which specifies the maximum number of viable organisms allowed to be discharged.
 In most cases this will require a ballast water management system to be installed.